Liukooo/Kitchen_Buddy/README.md

-# Welcome to your Expo app 👋
+# Welcome to Kitchen Buddy 🥕🤖

 This is an [Expo](https://expo.dev) mobile app developed by **Luca Borrelli** (StudentID: **19057**) with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app) for the Engineering of Mobile System course.
-The app helps track kitchen ingredients, allowing users to efficiently manage their food storage by recording expiration dates, ripeness, and heling decreaese the food waste.
+The app helps the users to efficiently track kitchen ingredients, monitor expiration dates, assess ripeness, and reduce food waste

 ## Features 📌
 * Ingredient Tracking